andrew/ultimate-awesome/README.md

 - [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-theoretical-computer-science](https://github.com/mostafatouny/awesome-theoretical-computer-science) - The interdicplinary of Mathematics and Computer Science, Distinguisehed by its emphasis on mathemtical technique and rigour.
 - [awesome-diy-software](https://github.com/cweagans/awesome-diy-software) - A curated list of awesome DIY software.
-- [awesome-diffusion-categorized](https://github.com/wangkai930418/awesome-diffusion-categorized) - Collection of diffusion model papers categorized by their subareas.
 - [awesome-feature-engineering](https://github.com/aikho/awesome-feature-engineering) - A curated list of resources dedicated to Feature Engineering Techniques for Machine Learning.
 - [awesome-image-denoising-state-of-the-art](https://github.com/z-bingo/awesome-image-denoising-state-of-the-art) - Awesome image and video denoising, state of the art networks.
 - [Awesome-Dev-Contents](https://github.com/brave-people/Awesome-Dev-Contents) - ☕  차 한잔하며 즐겨볼만한 좋은 개발 글을 소개해 드립니다.